 Medicaid audits are performed for a variety of reasons, including the potential to discover fraudulent practices and/or theft in relation to Medicaid fraud.
-Both federal and Florida law include heavy fines and severe criminal penalties, including potential mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to LIFE.
+Both federal and Florida law include heavy fines and severe criminal penalties, including potential mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to life.
 Mr. Petruzzi has represented numerous individuals charged with, or under investigation for, Medicaid fraud offenses by both federal and state authorities.
-His experience and knowledge serves as an invaluable asset to his clients.
+His experience and knowledge serve as invaluable assets to his clients.

 To arrange for a free and confidential consultation with respect to any federal or state Medicaid audit or Medicaid fraud offense, contact our office at 305-330-1774.
 For complete details about Mr. Petruzzi’s background, expertise and experience, click here.

-Federal Medicaid fraud offenses are investigated and prosecuted by various agencies, including the FBI, IRS, and the Department of Justice.
+Federal Medicaid fraud offenses are investigated and prosecuted by various agencies, including the FBI, IRS and Department of Justice.
 Some common federal statutes criminalizing Medicaid fraud include:

 18 USC Sec.
 1347 –